Fxdpt/contributor-pull-request/README.md

 # Contributor Pull Request Listing

-This application will list the PRs coming from people outside of you github organization
+This application will list the PRs coming from people outside of your github organization

 ## Prerequisites